Open Design and Buildings

 The benefits for every participant increase in as much as everyone in the process consistently applies the principle of level distinction.
 This requires creativity, transparency and leadership.
 That was the case every time because none of the participants was familiar with the new idea.
 The main argument of this result is that it seems that Open Design, Open Building, is a natural economic principle.
 Open Design makes it possible for those who have an interest in it, from their position in the process, to build to suit actual demand.
 Open Design is nothing more than recognizing a natural principle and systematically taking it into account.

-Many detailed project sheets and much information is available on the website of the BRIQS Foundation.
+For many detailed project sheets and much information contact the BRIQS Foundation.